Wodajo/Offensive/note to self.md

 -  `iwctl` has problems with connecting to home router, but doesn't with hot spot (arch installation)
 - is `RST` on `SYN/ACK` a kernel decision on empty port?
 I'm looking for zombie for IDLE scan, and I'm not sure if it make sense to write a tool for `SYN/ACK`->`RST` response behavour on more ports than default 0 (hping3)
 - TCP port 0 - on Unix wildcard port that tells the system to find a suitable port number.
 Accordnig to TCP/IP suite it shouldn't be used.
+- Should I see reassambled TCP segments with wireshark (just wireshark added feature), or does it mean that kernel reasssambled it before sending??